ohoachuck/minilytic-ios-sdk/README.md

 Analytics for the anti-analytics

-This open-source library allows you to weblytic analytics SDK into your iOS app.
+This open-source library allows you to integrate weblytic analytics SDK into your iOS app.

 You simply track an event like this: